periva101/-Android-Architect-PaperKit/README.md

     Please add labels to this PR. , Please consider breaking up this pull request.
 Please provide a summary in the Pull Request description)

 ## Branching strategy
-    gitflow : complex, a lot of conflict , complex Truck-base : short live branches with minimum conflicts, google use this approach
+    gitflow : complex, a lot of conflicts , complex Truck-base : short live branches with minimum conflicts, google use this approach